 Cheese!
 It’s one of those ubiquitous foods that most of us eat.
 I’d even go so far as to say it’s a lot of our favorite foods!
 But did you know that most cheeses aren’t actually great for babies?
 Cheese for babies can be a bit hard because it is often high in sodium.
-But that doesn’t mean that you can’t ever serve it!
+But that doesn’t mean that you can’t ever serve it as part of a balanced diet!
 Keep reading for some baby-friendly cheese options.

 Why Shouldn’t Babies Have Cheese

-Most cheese that is specifically marketed towards kids is high in sodium!
+Most cheese that is specifically marketed towards young children has a high salt content!
 Cottage cheese is a popular one, and it can frequently have over 350mg of sodium per 1/2 cup.
-String cheese usually has around 200mg of sodium per stick, and cheddar cheese has 200mg per ounce (which is roughly the same amount of cheese as an individually wrapped string cheese, to give you a mental picture.)

 Why Does Cheese Have So Much Salt In It?